sohamchatterjee50/IR2/README.md

 # **[Re] On the Reproducibility of Open Domain Question Answering over Tables via Dense Retrieval**

+This is the repository for the reproduction of the **Open Domain Question Answering over Tables via Dense Retrieval** paper.
+Many parts of the code are taken/adapted directly from the original repository [here](https://github.com/google-research/tapas/blob/master/DENSE_TABLE_RETRIEVER.md).

 ## **Setup**

 For all the following steps, we highly suggest first entering the repository folder by doing: